Causality Constraints on Black Hole Thermodynamics in Nonlinear Electrodynamics: Causality constraints on thermodynamics

 We first summarize the known results on four-derivative corrections, based on the thermodynamics introduced in the previous section.
 For simplicity, let us focus on the parity-even corrections of the form,

 Note that the convexity condition~\eqref{eq:DEC} implies $\alpha_1\geq0$ and $\alpha_2\geq0$, which follow also from consistency of scattering amplitudes as long as gravitational corrections are negligible~\cite{Adams:2006sv}.\footnote{Similarly to the subluminal condition, positivity bounds on scattering amplitudes are modified in gravity theories, accommodating a tiny negativity suppressed by the Planck scale.
-See, e.g.,~\cite{Hamada:2018dde,Alberte:2020jsk,Tokuda:2020mlf,Caron-Huot:2021rmr,Alberte:2021dnj} for details.} Using~\eqref{useful2}, we obtain the mass formula~\eqref{eq:mass2} in the present setup as
+See also App.~\ref{app:dynamical_gravity} for more details.} Using~\eqref{useful2}, we obtain the mass formula~\eqref{eq:mass2} in the present setup as

 Note that the effective coupling $\alpha_2$ did not show up because $\mathcal{G}=\mathcal{L}_\mathcal{G}=0$ for magnetic black holes in the parity symmetric theory.
 See also~\eqref{FG_mag}.

 \paragraph{Extremal condition.}